codewithnikh-9122/weather-Detector/README.md

 # weather-Detector
-This is my firt github repository
+This is my first github repository
 <br>
 author -nikhil